MarkusWandel/battery-tester/doc/manual.md

 Where both Input and Divisor are scaled up enough to make Divisor/2 an integer.
 This results in no rounding loss.

 In general, operations that lose precision are avoided for the milliamp hour and watt hour accumulators.
-Thus dividing by 3.3 to get the current is only done just before displaying the results; the continous accumulation only involves adds and mltiplies.
+Thus dividing by 3.3 for the load resistance is only done just before displaying the results; the continous accumulation only involves adds and multiplies.
 The exception to this is the initial analog reading to millivolt conversion; it would be too confusing to defer this.
 # Construction
 ## Materials
 The list of electronic materials is at the end of the [Schematic](../schematic/battery-tester.pdf).
 Other materials used to build the device as shown in the photos were:

-- 18x12cm prototyping board with copper pads
+- 18x12cm Prototyping board with copper pads
-- about 80cm of 14-gauge copper wire (obtain by stripping the insulated part of normal house wiring - the bare coppper earth wire is a lesser gauge)
+- About 80cm of 14-gauge copper wire (obtain by stripping the insulated part of normal house wiring - the bare coppper earth wire is a lesser gauge)
-- about 30cm of foam double-sided adhesive tape
+- About 30cm of foam double-sided adhesive tape
-- electrical tape
+- Electrical tape
-- some insulated hookup wire (from a stripped twisted pair cable such as used for ethernet)
+- Insulated hookup wire (from a stripped twisted pair cable such as used for ethernet)
-- wirewrap wire
+- Wirewrap wire (optional)
-- solder
+- Solder

 ## Tools
 Tools to construct the device as shown were
 - Good quality temperature regulated soldering iron with a reasonably fine tip
+- Solder sucker or solder wick braid to fix soldering errors
 - Dremel tool with a 1/16" milling bit
-- Wirewrap gun
+- Wirewrap gun (optional)
 - Needlenose pliars
 - Wire cutter
 - Wire stripper